Chapter Twenty-Two: Tools for Enterprise Performance Evaluation

 Standards are the predetermined expectations of the inputs necessary to achieve a unit of output.
 Standard costs provide an assessment of what those inputs should cost.
-Standards are important ingredients in planning and controlling a business.
-They influence the budget preparation process.
+Standards are important ingredients in planning and controlling a business, and greatly influence the budget preparation process.
 They are also integral to the assumptions needed for proper cost-volume-profit analysis discussed in an earlier chapter.
-Standards can also be used in pricing goods and services.
+Standards can also be used in pricing goods and services for sale.

 For example, a car repair is likely based on an hourly rate applied to a standard number of hours for the job.
-In a restaurant, managers set standards for how many tables must be “turned.”
-The bus staff is allowed only so much “breakage.”
+In a restaurant, managers set standards for how many tables must be “turned”; and the bus staff is allowed only so much “breakage.”
 Virtually every business has a similar set of standards.
-In a traditional manufacturing environment, a unit of finished goods is decomposed into its components to determine how much raw material, labor, and overhead is necessary to produce the item.
-These component quantities are then considered in terms of what they should cost.
+In a traditional manufacturing environment, a unit of finished goods is broken down into its components to determine how much raw material, labor, and overhead is necessary to produce the item.
+These component quantities are then evaluated in terms of what they should cost.

 The decision about the quantity and cost of productive components is more complex than it may seem.
 If one were building a new home, how much sheetrock (wall board) would be needed for the job?
 In calculating the quantity, one would begin with the overall wall dimensions and back out the area for windows and doors.
 But, one would also realize that some of the cutouts for windows would result in useless scrap material.
 In addition, it is inevitable that some material will be damaged or cut in error.